There are many ways to be involved:

 Agnes Etherington Art Centre is a Recommender for the Ontario Arts Council (OAC) Exhibition Assistance Grants program.
 We invite visual, media and craft artists living in eastern Ontario (Region 4) to apply for financial assistance for costs related to a confirmed upcoming exhibition.

-Agnes will only have two application deadlines this year: 16 September 2022 and 13 January 2023
+Agnes will only have two application deadlines this year: 20 September 2024, at 1 pm ET and 10 January 2025, at 1 pm ET.

 For program guidelines, click here.
 For specific application inquiries, contact Kate Ducharme at kate.ducharme@queensu.ca